jollytoad/ahx/docs/css_rules.md

 ### --ahx-value

-Declare that a value should be harvested from all matching elements.
+Declare that a value should be harvested from all matching elements of the rule.
 A `--prop()` or `attr()` function is usually used here to pick a value from the element.

 ### --ahx-target